brianbrunner/brianbrunner.github.io/_posts/2016-09-20-iphone-pickup.markdown

 http://www.apple.com/shop/retail/pickup-message?parts.0=MN562LL%2FA&location=94063&little=true&cppart=ATT%2FUS
 ```

 It is explicitly for the iPhone 7 Plus Rose Gold 128GB model and it checks near Redwood City.
 The `parts.0` param is a device id that is unique per model.
 If you are trying this for a different device spec, it's probably easiest to just repeat my process to get its id.
-The `location` param is just your zipcode.
+The `location` param is just your zip code.

 Next up, how to get notified.
 I've worked with [Twilio](https://www.twilio.com/) in the past and had nothing but success, so I figured I would get my scraper to notify when iPhones were available for pickup via text.